BlockchainCommons/GordianSeedTool-iOS/README.md

 * All Object Identity Blocks for Seeds now display the seed's master HD key fingerprint.
 It is 8 hex digits surrounded by square brackets: [1234abcd].
 * When printing an SSKR backup, you now have the option to print the seed's Notes field on the SSKR summary page.
 * Fixed an issue where sharing a string like an SSKR share to Messages resulted in a file containing the string being shared, instead of bare string.
+* #142 In Key Export, the list of Output Descriptors now includes a human-readable name for each descriptor type.
+When exporting the filename used when exporting output descriptors now includes a subtype of `[masterKeyFingerprint_outputDescriptorType_account]`, e.g.:
+  `cb71b92-6a97d31-HDKey from Pastel Gray Cats Blue-Output-[e7b150d2_nestedmultisig_0]-UR.txt`
+* The order of the output descriptors has been changed in accordance with #142.

 ### 1.3.3 (51)